 - Exploring the wineries that cover the region

-We would recommend taking a minimum of 4 days for this particular New Zealand road trip, you’ll get a wonderful introduction to the far north without having to rush.
-If, however, you really want to take your time, at least 6 days will allow you to really relax.
+We recommend taking a minimum of 4 days for this particular New Zealand road trip; you’ll get an excellent introduction to the far north without rushing.
+However, if you want to take your time, at least six days will allow you to relax.

 Auckland to the Coromandel Peninsula route

-Located only 2.5 hours to the south east of Auckland, the Coromandel Peninsula is the ultimate nature escape and a favorite road trip destination amongst travellers.
+Located only 2.5 hours to the southeast of Auckland, the Coromandel Peninsula is the ultimate nature escape and a favourite road trip destination amongst travellers.
 We loved the incredible views, natural beaches, and coastal vibe of the towns that line the peninsula.

-State Highway 25 does a loop through the center of the Coromandel Peninsula allowing for easy travel and access to some great towns such as Thames and Coromandel Town.
+State Highway 25 does a loop through the centre of the Coromandel Peninsula, allowing for easy travel and access to some great towns such as the Thames and Coromandel Town.
 It also provides stop-off points for unmissable attractions such as Hot Water Beach and Cathedral Cove.